wragge/diy-trove-exhibition/readme.md

 ## More advanced customisation

 It's possible to [set up a custom domain](https://help.github.com/articles/setting-up-a-custom-domain-with-github-pages/) to use for your exhibition.

+Of course you don't have to use GitHub to host your exhibition.
+You can just copy the contents of your repository to any old webserver and it will just work.

 If you want to change the page layout or navigation then you'll need to grab the [full code repository](https://github.com/wragge/trove-lists-exhibition) and set up your local development environment using [Node](https://github.com/wragge/trove-lists-exhibition), [Grunt](http://gruntjs.com), and [AngularJS](https://angularjs.org).